Degree-degree correlations in random graphs with heavy-tailed degrees: Numerical results

 Note that in this model there is a genuine dependence between the correlation measure and the graph size.
 Indeed, if $n=1$ then the assortativity coefficient equals $-1$ because nodes with larger degrees are connected to nodes with smaller degrees.
 However, when the graph size grows, the positive correlations start dominating because of the positive linear dependence between $X$ and $Y$.
 We see that again the rank correlation captures the relation faster and gives consistent results with decreasing dispersion of values.
 Finally, Figure~\ref{fig:bipartite} shows the changes in the empirical distribution of $\rho(G_n)$ as $n$ grows.

 It is clear that a part of the probability mass is spread over the interval $(0.8,1)$.
 In the limit, $\rho(G_n)$ has a non-zero density on this interval.
-The difference between the crossproducts and the expectation squared in $\rho(G_n)$ is only of the order $n^{1/\gamma}$, which is $n^{1/2.8}$ in our example, thus, the convergence is too slow to observe it at $n=100.000$. }
+The difference between the crossproducts and the expectation squared in $\rho(G_n)$ is only of the order $n^{1-2/\gamma}$, which is about $n^{0.29}$ in our example, thus, the convergence is too slow to be observed at $n=100.000$.